nikolajbaer/gokart.js/README.md

 A web game starter kit based on ECSY.io, Three.js, Cannon-es and React with webpack bindings.
-This starter provides a game canvas with basic Three.js rendering system, ECSY component structure, and Cannon-ES physics support, as well as a React component layer to build on, and a HUD data communication layer.
+This starter provides a game canvas with basic Three.js rendering system, ECSY component structure, and Cannon-ES physics support, controls handling, as well as a React component layer to build on, and a HUD data communication layer.
+Mostly targeted at "action" games, currently focused on single player.

 #### Core Features ####
 * 3D with physics pre-connected (just customize the factory classes)
 * Mobile touch based gamepads for on-screen controls
+* Control system to handle and map controls to "actions" (ala Godot)
 * HUD bindings to show realtime game info in React-driven HUD
 * JEST test setup for unit tests on ECS component/systems
 * Webpack example